 Work from home tip 1: Stick to your normal routine

 There’s always the temptation to have a slower start to your day when working from home.
 This is due to not having to wake up so early for the commute or even having to get dressed for that matter.
 But it is always good to get the ball rolling as soon as you wake up.
 It’s important you wake up at a normal time, shower and get dressed as if it were a normal working day in the office.
 Psychologically, by preparing yourself as if it were your average working day, it puts you into the right working mindset and prepares you for the day ahead.

 It is also important to only work the 8 hours you normally would.
 As when you are working from home it is easy to continue working into the evening, especially if you haven’t finished what you set out to do that day.

-It is important to have a designated quiet and stress free space.
+It is important to have a designated quiet and stress-free space.
 This will enable you to concentrate and focus on the tasks you must complete.
-Block out any outside distractions such as the neighbours barking dog, or excess noise from other members of the household.
-This can be achieved through noise blocking headphones or by putting on calming music such as the sound of nature.
+Block out any outside distractions such as the neighbour barking dog, or excess noise from other members of the household.
+This can be achieved through noise-blocking headphones or by putting on calming music such as the sound of nature.
 These have been scientifically proven to help you concentrate.
 Whilst lowering your blood pressure and heart rate by activating the calming part of your brain.